International Senior Lawyers Project (ISLP)

 It provides assistance to African countries to strengthen their legal expertise and negotiating capacity in debt management and creditor litigation, natural resources and extractive industries management and contracting, investment agreements, and related complex commercial and business transactions.

 For more information please consult the ALSF webpage.

 The Columbia Center on Sustainable Investment (CCSI), a joint center of Columbia Law School and the Earth Institute at Columbia University, is the only university-based applied research center and forum dedicated to the study, practice and discussion of sustainable international investment.

 CCSI set up and manages the Negotiation Support Portal that aims to address the information-sharing and coordination gap.
 This is achieved by improving the accessibility and visibility of useful tools and resources and technical support available to assist governments in the investment process.
 The Portal is a core part of the CONNEX Initiative.

 For more information please consult the CCSI’s webpage.

 New Partnership for Africa’s Development (NEPAD) Agency

-The NEPAD Planning and Coordinating Agency (NEPAD Agency) is African Union’s implementing agency that facilitates and coordinates development of continent-wide programmes and projects, mobilises resources and engages the global community, regional economic communities and countries in implementing priority programmes and projects.
+The NEPAD Planning and Coordinating Agency (NEPAD Agency) is the African Union’s implementation agency that facilitates and coordinates development of continent-wide programmes and projects, mobilises resources and engages global and regional economic communities and countries in implementing priority programmes and projects.

 In the context of harnessing African mineral resources for inclusive and sustainable development and in line with the African Mining Vision, the 25th African Union General Assembly requested the NEPAD Agency to support building the technical capacity of Member States to design, negotiate and implement tax policies and complex contracts negotiation in the extractives industries.